tetianafesenko/Data-Visualization-and-Dashboards-with-Tableau/README.md

 ### 2
 From the charts above we can see the following:
 The highest number of reviews had been received by a private house/apartment in Manhattan in June 2012.
 I think it do to the following reasons:
-1. Popularity of Manhattan around the world plus the summer when a lot of people take vacations and travel around the world.
+1. Popularity of Manhattan around the world plus the summer, when a lot of people take vacations and travel around the world.
 2. The location: its close to the center and all main attractions There are properties in Bronx and Queens that have 0 reviews.
-I think its because of the location and the season, mostly winter of late fall.
+I think its because of the location and the season, mostly winter or late fall.
 ### 3
 From the pie chart beside its easy to see that the most popular room type to rent on Airbnb is entire house or apartment.
-This room type has the most number of reviews, 205,714 reviews which is about 56,16%.
+This room types have the most number of reviews, 205,714 reviews which is about 56,16%.
 The least popular option is a private room, which has 153,152 reviews.
 The less used option is shared room, with 7,441 reviews which is about 2,03%.
 I think it has something to do with COVID trends as well.
 ### 4
 Here is a quick map with the properties that people rent out in New York.
 Its colored based on the neighbourhoods and Zipcodes.
 Also, the number of each properties available .
 ### 5